 This course will develop your critical and creative thinking skills and encourage you to engage with the literature, case examples and with other students whilst reflecting on your own heritage and interpretation interests and experiences.

 You will take four core modules and, if you are taking the MA/MSc, complete a dissertation on a topic of your choice.
 This is your chance to delve into your particular interests and extend your expertise.
 For many, it is the most exciting part of the course, as a self-directed opportunity to contribute new ideas, new knowledge, or critique existing scholarship or practice at an advanced academic level.

 By taking the distance learning course, you have the flexibility to fit studying around your existing work and family commitments.
-The School works with a team of highly skilled Associate Tutors, all of whom are experienced museum and heritage professionals and you will receive excellent support throughout your studies.
+Museum Studies at Leicester works with a team of highly skilled Associate Tutors, all of whom are experienced museum and heritage professionals and you will receive excellent support throughout your studies.

 You can apply until:

 Always verify the dates on the programme website.

 MA/MSc - 2 years PGDip - 18 months

 You need the following IELTS score:

 The IELTS – or the International English Language Test System – tests your English-language abilities (writing, listening, speaking, and reading) on a scale of 1.00–9.00.
 The minimum IELTS score requirement refers to which Overall Band Score you received, which is your combined average score.
 Read more about IELTS.Book IELTS